node-girls/node-workshop/README.md

 This is often referred to as a **content management system** (CMS).

-This is a very basic tutorial to get you started with Node.js.
+This is an adaptation of a [tutorial](https://github.com/node-girls/node-workshop) created by [Node Girls](http://nodegirls.io).
+Some of this tutorial will be repetition from this morning's code-a-long or a variation of steps covered in the code-a-long.
+There are often several ways to accomplish something in coding, so everything here may not be exactly the same - that's good!
+Feel free to reflect on any differences and ask questions.
 At the end of the tutorial, there are optional stretch goals to introduce more advanced concepts.

 ## Why?